-The dairy unit is located at 75 Lower Styx Road, Bottle Lake, Christchurch.
-The exact date of construction is unknown but it is known to be pre-1964 as an extension in the form of a tanker room was added to the northeast of the existing dairy unit/cow shed.
+The storage shed is located at 75 Lower Styx Road, Bottle Lake, Christchurch.
+The exact date of construction of the original portion of the building is unknown but it is known to be pre-1974.
+A significant portion of the building was rebuilt in 1974.
+The building is currently used for storage of hay and as a workshop/tool shed.
+There are 6 buildings located on the site with various uses.